sujit10x12/Customer-Card-Behavior-Analytics/README.md

 	dbo.customer
 ```

 - 📄 Note: For better readability, only key snippets are shown in this README.
-You can view the full set of SQL queries <a href="">**in this file**</a>
+You can view the full set of SQL queries <a href="/queries.sql">**in this file**</a>

 ---